 Dog grooming: How to care for your dog’s winter coat

-How often you bath will depend on what they’ve been up to.
+How often you bath your dog will depend on where they’ve been and what they’ve been up to.
 Try not to bath too often – every one to three weeks should suffice.
-Make sure you use a dog shampoo as they have very different skin to humans.
+Make sure you use a dog shampoo that is best suited to your dog as they have very different skin to humans.

-Now you know how to keep your dog’s coat in tip top condition throughout the winter, remember to keep your dog protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Now you know how to keep your dog’s coat in tip-top condition throughout the winter, remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.